elysium-station/usbx/docs/intro/stablecoin.md

 For this reason, we have avoided becoming a pure algorithmic stablecoin.
 We have seen firsthand that the highly respected and massively huge [Terra](https://terra.money) still cannot escape the spiral of collapse caused by targeted sniping during extreme market conditions.
-The two kinds of minting/burning mechanisms for Blackfury stablecoin (called Black USD or USM) are as follows.
+The two kinds of minting/burning mechanisms for Blackfury stablecoin (called Black USD or USBX) are as follows.

 ### Fractional-Backing-Algorithmic (FBA)